vkopuri/rest-api-poc/README.md

-# Welcome to KVK Rest API!
+# Welcome to KVK's Rest API POC Assignment!

 Hi!
 I'm Venkat.
 Here is the sample Rest API POC developed for the assignment.